 Apply for Housing

-First-year students are required to live on campus.
+First-year students and some second-year students are required to live on campus.
 The housing application will open in early to mid-March and is accessible through the Housing tab on the MyCalPoly Portal.
-Only students who accept their offer of admission will be able to apply for campus housing, and the deadline to apply is May 15.
+Only students who accept their offer of admission will be able to apply for campus housing, and the deadline to apply is June 1.

 Choose a Dining Plan